AutoScraper: A Progressive Understanding Web Agent for Web Scraper Generation: Experiment

 In addition to the execution evaluation metrics described in Section~\ref{sec:evaluation}, we also employ traditional evaluation metrics to more comprehensively assess the quality of different action sequences.
 Specifically, we adopt precision (P.), recall (R.), and macro-f1 (F1), which are calculated as the mean of the corresponding metrics for each case.
+Detailed experimental results on the last two datasets can be found in Table~\ref{tab:dataset_ext_swde} and~\ref{tab:dataset_ds1}.